nwalberts/koacksel/README.md

   end

   def receive(data)
-    # Our receive method is the most used.
-Its essentially our endpoint for our Rails app.
-It can get complex fast though, so continuing to build out private methods that are used below will become important.
     puts data
+    # Currently, we dont actually use this code that much.
+But you would have to set up these models if you want to record the conversations in your chat.
     chat = Chat.find_or_create_by(id: params[:chat_id])
-    chat.messages << Message.create(body: data["message"], user: User.find(data["user"]["user_id"]))
+    new_message = Message.create(body: data["message"], user: User.find(data["user"]["user_id"]))
+    chat.messages << new_message

     chat_key = chat.id

     chat_json = {
       "chat_key": chat_key,
-      "message": data["message"],
+      "message": new_message.body,
+      "messageId": new_message.id,
       "user": data["user"]
     }

     ActionCable.server.broadcast("chat_#{params[:chat_id]}", chat_json)
   end
 end

 ```